The Number of the Beast (album): Songs

 While the title track was considered by many religious groups in the United States as evidence that Iron Maiden was a Satanic band, the song was in fact inspired by a nightmare that bassist Steve Harris had, triggered by watching the film Damien: Omen II late at night.
 In addition, Harris has stated that the lyrics were also influenced by Robert Burns' Tam o' Shanter.
 The track opens with a spoken introduction from the Book of Revelation, read by actor Barry Clayton.
 According to Dickinson, the band originally approached Vincent Price to record the passage, but were unwilling to pay Price's fee of £25,000.
-Although the liner notes state that the passage is from Revelations 13:18, the first line comes from 12:12.
+Although the liner notes state that the passage is from Revelation 13:18, the first line comes from 12:12.

-The closing song "Hallowed Be Thy Name" has remained in all but two of the band's setlists since the album's recording (the only exceptions being the Maiden England World Tour 2012–14, and the second leg of the Book of Souls World Tour in 2017).
+The closing song "Hallowed Be Thy Name" has remained in all but three of the band's setlists since the album's recording (the only exceptions being the Maiden England World Tour 2012–14, the second leg of the Book of Souls World Tour in 2017, and the Future Past World Tour in 2023).
 AllMusic describes the track as "perhaps the most celebrated of the band's extended epics; it's the tale of a prisoner about to be hanged, featuring some of Harris' most philosophical lyrics."
 Several band-members have since stated that it is one of their favourite tracks, with Dickinson describing it as "fantastic" and that performing it live is like "narrating a movie to the audience."
 A live version of the song was released in 1993, gaining the band another top ten placement in the UK Singles Chart.